meteor/tutorials/steps/react/step11.md

 ### Adding a button to make tasks private

 Let's add another property to tasks called "private" and a button for users to mark a task as private.
 This button should only show up for the owner of a task.
-It will display the current state of the item.
+We want the label to indicate the current status: public or private.

 First, we need to add a new method that we can call to set a task's private status: